mathspp/mathspp/pages/02.blog/04.pydonts/blog.en.md

-# Py-don'ts
+# Pydon'ts

-## ALL the things you _shouldn't_ do!

-Blog posts with all the examples of bad Python code to get you coding the not-terrible way.
+## Improve your Python programming skills

+If you don't know what a Pydon't is, you should definitely [read the Pydon't Manifesto][manifesto].

+I will be publishing Pydon'ts weekly, starting from the 5th of January, 2021.
+Be sure to [subscribe the newsletter][subscribe] to get them directly to your inbox.

+[manifesto]: ./pydont-manifesto
+[subscribe]: /subscribe